 The first directions hearing took place on 21 June 2019, so the matter was quite shortlived.)

-Diverging somewhat, another of Terence Goldberg’s victims is also an ex-employee of the firm, Mr Michael Hyland.
+In a similar vein to the above, another of Terence Goldberg’s victims is also an ex-employee of the firm, Mr Michael Hyland.
 It is widely reported that on leaving Turner Freeman Lawyers, Terence Goldberg commenced proceedings against his ex-employee, alleging that Mr Hyland had taken and misused confidential data from the firm by way of client information, with Turner Freeman claiming that Mr Hyland had contacted former clients for his and his new employers’ benefit, and to the detriment of Turner Freeman Lawyers.

 There is no judgment on Caselaw in relation to this matter, which leads us to believe that the matter was either withdrawn, or an agreement was made.
 Michael Hyland went on to work with Leitch Hasson Dent (LHD Lawyers), where he is now Special Counsel to that firm.
 An article on the Australian Financial Review relating to this matter can be found here.

 One thing we can say for certain is that Terence Goldberg, as stated in Roseanne Beckett’s affidavit of 7 March 2018 (as available on this site), is using the court as his own personal plaything, and is unjustly using the court as a method of bullying and harassing those who displease him.
 Roseanne Beckett is another of those taken to court by Mr Goldberg, and the said affidavit was filed during those proceedings.